awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up.md

 }
 ```

 You can create IAM policies that enable a user to run commands on instances that are tagged with multiple tags\.
 The following policy enables the user to run commands on instances that have two tags\.
-If a user sends a command to an instance that's not tagged with both of these tags, the execution results show `AccessDenied`\.
+If a user sends a command to an instance that isn't tagged with both of these tags, the execution results show `AccessDenied`\.

 ```
 {